About

 Work Experience

-I'm an engineering manager and principal IC with the San Francisco Data & Digital Services team.
-I built a web form solution for sf.gov at the height of the COVID-19 pandemic, kickstarted the development of the City's new design system, and continuously strive to document and improve team-wide development practices.
+I'm an engineering manager and principal engineer with the San Francisco Data & Digital Services team.
+I brought web forms to sf.gov at the height of the COVID-19 pandemic, kickstarted development and integration of the City's new design system, lead engineering of service delivery efforts, served a stint as acting co-Director of Technology, and continuously strive to document and improve team-wide practices.

 I was an early member of the GitHub design systems team and took on a lot of workflow, ops, and tooling projects to supercharge development of the CSS framework, its nascent React component implementation, and a years-long effort to delete thousands of bespoke stylesheet rules spread across hundreds of CSS files (and hundreds more ERB templates!) in the github.com source code.